-It manifests symptoms of nervosity and has a vital system not very different from our own,...
-Is there any justification for elevating this distinction into an essential difference?
+It manifests symptoms of nervosity and has a vital system not very different from our own,...Is there any justification for elevating this distinction into an essential difference?
 What, for instance, is the difference between life in ourselves and life in the plant?
 We see that they differ, first, in our possession of the power of locomotion which has evidently nothing to do with the essence of vitality, and, secondly, in our possession of conscious sensation which is, so far as we know, not yet evolved in the plant.
 Our nervous responses are largely, though by no means always or in their entirety, attended with the mental response of conscious sensation...
 But sensation is sensation whether mentally conscious or vitally sensitive and sensation is a form of consciousness.
 When the sensitive plant shrinks from a contact, it appears that it is nervously affected, that something in it dislikes the contact and tries to draw away from it; there is, in a word, a subconscious sensation in the plant, just as there are, as we have seen, subconscious operations of the same kind in ourselves.
 In the human system it is quite possible to bring these subconscious perceptions and sensations to the surface long after they have happened and have ceased to affect the nervous system;...The mere fact that the plant has no superficially vigilant mind which can be awakened to the valuation of its subconscious sensations...(ibid 182)

 The movements in the plants are very subtle.
-They respond to various stimuli from the environment.
+They respond to various stimulus from the environment.
 It has a vital force, not visible to our naked eye.
-Sri Aurobindo defines it as a "submental sensation in the plant" (ibid 184).
+Sri Aurobindo defines it as "submental sensation in the plant" (ibid 184).
 The energy of the universe is manifested in different forms: animate and inanimate, which form the ecosphere.
-Sri Aurobindo, as a critic, penetrates deep into the "plant-life" to inform us about their subtle sensation (ibid 178).
+Sri Aurobindo, as a critic, penetrates deep into the "plant-life" to inform us about their subtle sensation ibid 178.
 They share an important space in his evolutionary philosophy.
-He observes Nature both as a critic and a biologist.
+He observes Nature both as a critic and biologist.
 Therefore, one can easily place him in the second and third stages of ecocriticism.
-He raises our green conscience through nonfiction and believes that it is through Nature that one can realise the Divine.
+He raises our green conscience through nonfictions and he believes that it is through Nature, one can realise the Divine.
+The tiny seed contains the cosmic energy, though it is in rudimentary form.
 Drawing our attention to the seed, he enlightens us about the relevance of a tiny and ignoble object of Nature.
-Despite having the nethermost status, it contains the cosmos and propagates life by drawing nutritional elements like heat, light, and water.
+Despite having the nethermost status, the seed contains the cosmos.
+It propagates life by drawing nourishing elements like heat, light and water.
 Life gradually evolves in the nonhuman.

-According to Sri Aurobindo, energy is submerged in the matter too.
-Universal energy is an intermediary power that forms and transforms everything, including matter like metal, which emerges from the earth.
-The ecosphere is an integrated system that is operated by dynamic life energy or force.
-This force is expressed in birth, growth, death, and rebirth.
+According to Sri Aurobindo, energy is submerged in matter too.
+The universal energy is an intermediary power, which forms and transforms everything including matter like metal, which emerges from the earth.
+The ecosphere is an integrated system, which is being operated by dynamic life-energy or force.
+This force is expressed in birth, growth, death and rebirths.
 In other words, the revelation of force is life.
-Sri Aurobindo, as a critic, sees everything as a whole.
+In another essay.
+"Brahman, Purusha, Ishwara", he further explains the life-force that Brahman is the Force that acts in man and animal and the forms and enegies of Nature, the inner Soul in all.
+Sri Aurobindo, as a critic, sees everything in a whole.
 This vision of cosmic harmony gives him the status of an ecospiritualist.